qiyfoundation/Qiy-Scheme/use-cases/UC01 Acquire Access to Qiy Trust Network.md

 ## 1. The Individual registers an account for the Qiy Webapp
 ## 2. The Individual secures access to the Qiy Webapp
-## 3. The Qiy Webapp creates Qiy Node Credentials
+## 3. The Qiy Webapp creates Qiy Node Credential
-## 4. The Qiy Webapp persists the Qiy Node Credentials
+## 4. The Qiy Webapp persists the Qiy Node Credential
 ## 5. The Qiy Webapp requests the Qiy Trust Network to create a Qiy Node

 # E2 Service Provider acquires access